Resource-efficient cities and industries

 - Create a Cross-KIC initiative on Circular Societies-Resource Efficiency for a possible joint call.

-- Strengthen collaboration with other relevant European stakeholders as for example the European Resource Efficiency Knowledge Centre (EREK).
+- Strengthen collaboration with other relevant European stakeholders, for example, the European Resource Efficiency Knowledge Centre (EREK).

 - Creation of an internal Task Force composed by representatives from all the internal groups (Education team, Business Development Managers, Innovation Hub Directors, Senior Advisors, Management) to support effective and efficient implementation of this Lighthouse.